Messages this week from our Club President, Tracey Curtis

 Supporting the ICC - our Rotary Club's home base

 We all long for the day when we can hold our weekly club meetings in person again at the Italian Canadian Club, where we always feel like family.
 During the COVID closures, the ICC is offering wonderful takeout meals (that can be delivered, too) and they'd certainly appreciate our support.
-Check their weekly menu and specials on their website here:
+Check their weekly menu and specials on their website here

 Our club website has a lot of interesting information.
 We encourage you to read, learn, be amazed and proud of our club, past and present.
 Check these site pages: